 This will install the boot-repair GUI program and below window would open.

 If you want, you can customize various options using the advanced options menu.
 But I would suggest leaving them alone with their default options.

 You should be now able to boot and can see GRUB with your OS menu.

-You can also refer the Live CD provided by boot-repair program, in case if you don’t have the Ubuntu Live CD available.
-You can download the .ISO files from the project @ SF and burn it/write it to a disk/USB and boot from it.
+You can also refer to the Live CD provided by the boot-repair program, in case if you don’t have the Ubuntu Live CD available.
+You can download the .ISO files from the project @ SF and burn it/write them to a disk/USB and boot from it.